 Yeah.
 So one thing that was interesting you told me about this that’s in your DNA that’s in your kind of family consciousness this driving.
 So tell the listeners a little bit about that this kind of road trip baked into the sort of family DNA piece because I think that’s a fantastic story.

 Nathaniel Schooler 15:29

-It’s it’s a good story.
-It’s it’s a really good story and yeah, I think traveling is certainly in my blood.
+It’s a good story.
+It’s a really good story and yeah, I think travelling is certainly in my blood.
 My grandfather used to spend a lot of time with his brother Conrad back in back in 1933.
 They basically had a vintage Lagonda and Conrad bought the vintage Lagonda.
 That was the first one that he bought.
 And then he basically bought another one and they used to do the Monte Carlo Rally.

 Nathaniel Schooler 15:59

 So, my cousin actually wrote a really long piece on it, because he’s still got the car and he wrote a really long piece for the Lagonda club and it’s actually a 1934 Lagonda, it was built in 33 and it’s registered in 34.
 And James wrote this massive long piece but I’m not going to read you the whole piece because it’s like 1500 words, but basically, it was ordered by his grandfather, Conrad Mann, who basically was really well known in the Lagonda circles.